Galien week of innovation

 Kenneth C. Frazier

-Retired Chairman and CEO, Merck & Co., Inc.; Chairman, Health Assurance Initiatives, General Catalyst
+Prix Galien Committee Chair (Categories: Medtech, Digital Health, IAE and Startup); Retired Chairman and Chief Executive Officer, Merck & Co., Inc.; Chairman, Health Assurance Initiatives, General Catalyst

 LUNCH BREAK